- Plan your visit

 The Cheetah is the fastest land mammal on the planet, reaching speeds up to 112km/hour, although the average speed of a chase is around 64km/hour.

-Cheetah formerly ranged in Asia, Western Iran and throughout Africa except for the true desert areas.
-Today, Cheetahs have disappeared from 89% of their historic African range.
-Cheetah can now only be found in fragmented countries peppered throughout eastern and southern regions of Africa, and small populations in Iran.
+Cheetah formerly ranged in Asia, western Iran and throughout Africa except for the true desert areas.
+Today, Cheetah have disappeared from 89% of their historic African range.
+Cheetah can now only be found in fragmented populations in eastern and southern regions of Africa, and in Iran.
 Their main habitats are open country, from semi-desert to dry savannahs, including light woodland.